 Some users are experiencing a ‘Sorry, an unexpected error occurred.
 Please try again’ error when trying to launch a Questionmark assessment from within My Dundee.
 This error is due to the 3rd party cookies settings in the browser.

-We have provided information below on how to enable 3rd party cookies in some of the main browsers, however we have identified an issue when accessing a Questionmark assessment using Internet Explorer on University PC’s.
+We have provided information below on how to enable 3rd party cookies in some of the main browsers, however you should not encounter the issue if accessing a Questionmark assessment using a University PC.

-The only workaround at the moment is to use an alternative browser.
-You can use both Mozilla Firefox and Google Chrome, both of which are installed on University PCs, by navigating to the following location:
+You can use Edge, Mozilla Firefox and Google Chrome to access a Questionmark assessment, all of which are installed on University PCs, by navigating to AppsAnywhere.

 If using Internet Explorer on your own device

 You need to enable 3rd party cookies, or make sure that the following site https://qm-lti.azurewebsites.net is set as an exception.

 Basic instructions on how to manage your cookies in Internet Explorer can be found on the Microsoft support website.

 Follow the steps below for detailed instructions on how to do this in Internet Explorer: